addr2data/aws-certification-prep/README.rst

 -----
 Initially, I will be working with the following 'tools'.
 I will update this list as I start to work with others.

-- AWS Console (I hope to use this sparingly)
+- AWS Console (I will use this where appropriate)
 - AWS CLI
 - Python3
 - Boto3